ruuvi/ruuvi.endpoints.c/README.md

 ![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=ruuvi.endpoints.c&metric=code_smells)

 # Embedding to your application
 Include a tagged release to your application as a git submodule.
+If you define `APPLICATION_ENDPOINTS_CONFIGURED` in preprocessor, you can select which endpoints to compile by adding definitions `RE_3_ENABLED` , `RE_5_ENABLED`  etc in "app_config.h" inside your application.

 # Developing
 ## Unit testing